Now onboarding families in NL & DE

 Co-founder

-Product builder, ex-Mollie — where handling sensitive data securely is the foundation, not an option.
+Product builder.
 Saw the same pattern in every family: two willing parents, five apps, no system that brought it together.
-Fritz is the coordination layer he's been wanting to build.
+Fred is the coordination layer he's been wanting to build.

 LinkedIn